Haute nécessité (High necessity)

 Tremendum – Mexico is celebrating

-There is something very powerful coming from the cultures destroyed by the Spanish conquest in the 16th century.
+There is something very powerful coming from the cultures devastated by the Spanish conquest in the 16th century.
 The great civilizations of ancient Mexico left a mark in the minds of people, in their relationship to the cosmic and biological rhythm of nature and the earth.
 A Franco-Mexican programme developed with Mexican composer Gabriela Ortiz, Tremendum carries the ubiquitous notion of celebration, tinged with a scathing irony, typical of the pre-Columbian heritage.
 Particularly focused on the tradition of street music, the intercultural dialogue was coupled with a meeting between Ensemble Variances and Percussions Claviers de Lyon for a journey rich in colours, exported to the Cervantino festival in Mexico... and to Metz Arsenal!

 Cri selon cri (Cry by cry)